Melvillian/habilis/packages/server/config/README.md

 - when the new container is healthy, kamal will tell traefik to route to the new container
 - kamal will remove the old container

 Exactly what you want, nothing you don't.
-This part I think is fairly straigtforward, though I don't know much about traefik.
+This part I think is fairly straightforward, though I don't know much about traefik.

 ### `kamal setup`